roblehmann/NinjaPBR/README.md

 ---
 #Inspiration

 There are already a range of great bioreactor and photobioreactor designs out there, here is a small selection.
+In addition, there are several other great instruments on github, such as the [NinjaPCR](https://github.com/hisashin/NinjaPCR) open source Thermocycler or a [plate reader](https://github.com/csbl/platereader).

 ###Synechocystis Physiological Parameters
 A small part pf the extensive [contribution](http://2015.igem.org/Team:Amsterdam/Project/Phy_param/Synechocysytis) of team Amsterdam to the international Genetically Engineered Machine Competition iGEM 2015 consisted of the extension of a commercial PBR allowing its operation as turbidostat.
 This project involved the University of Amsterdam, the Free University of Amsterdam, the Swammerdam Institute for Life Sciences (SILS), and several other institutions.